Automated Table Reproduction via Code Generation: Evaluation

-Across the 10 tasks that no approach (including \approach) can reproduce, we observe two failure modes.
-(1) Irreproducible checked-in results (5/10): In Bouzenia and Pradel~\cite{action}, prior Jupyter runs for Tables 1–5 are checked in, but re-running the notebook no longer yields them because the underlying code/data that produced results of the paper is missing.
-For Tables 1 and 3, the agents executes the Jupyter notebooks fresh and obtain the expected results.
-For Tables 2, 4, and 5, agents try to reproduce these stale values, repeatedly fail judging, and hit the step limit.
-Tables 2 and 3 of NPETest~\cite{npetest} similarly contain the checked-in results which are not reproducible any more, leading to the agent failures.
-This suggests a need for stronger guidance when there are paper–artifact inconsistencies.
-(2) Buggy artifact code (1/10): In AXA~\cite{axa}, a Docker-shipped bash script used for counting changes in lines of code contains errors.
-The erronous bash script contains a stray + and a missing term in a sum, leading to different results.
-Agents execute the erronous script, obtain incorrect counts, and fail to repair it.
-This motivates automated program repair technique that is applicable to the artifacts to aid the reproduction process.
+Across the 10 tasks that no approach (including \approach) can reproduce, we observe three failure modes.
+(1) Irreproducible checked-in results (5/10): For Tables 2, 4, and 5 of Bouzenia and Pradel~\cite{action}, results used in the paper are checked-in, but re-running the notebook yields different results.
+Agents try to reproduce the checked-in results, repeatedly fail judging, and hit the step limit.
+Tables 2 and 3 of NPETest~\cite{npetest} fail for similar reasons.
+This suggests a need for stronger guidance when there are conflicting results.
+(2) Step limit reached (4/10): For Table~2 of Eder et al.~\cite{interference}, Table~2 of Li et al.~\cite{rust}, Table~3 of Bouzenia et al.~\cite{dypybench}, Table~4 of ProveNFix~\cite{DBLP:journals/pacmse/Song0LCR24}, \approach with GPT-5.1 hits the step limit before successfully reproducing the table.
+Manual analysis of the four trajectories reveals that 55\% of the steps are spent on exploration (grep, cat, and sed commands), without actually exercising the artifact.
+This motivates using a higher step limit to reproduce more complex artifacts or having better guidance that aids the reproduction in fewer steps.
+(3) Buggy artifact code (1/10): For Table~1 of AXA~\cite{axa}, a Docker-shipped bash script used for counting changes in lines of code contains errors.
+The erroneous bash script contains a stray ``+'' and a missing term in a sum, leading to different results.
+Agents execute the erroneous script, obtain incorrect counts, and fail to repair it.
+This motivates an automated program repair technique that is applicable to the artifacts to aid the reproduction process.